wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 image:
 # python-samples-1900x500.jpg
   feature: https://user-images.githubusercontent.com/300046/145717691-60b8c765-e0a3-4d63-bf7f-0cb89492c0ee.png
-  credit: "An Athlete Wrestling with a Python" (1877) by Sir Frederic Leighton (1830-1896) at the Tate, London
+  credit: An Athlete Wrestling with a Python (1877) by Sir Frederic Leighton (1830-1896) at the Tate, London
   creditlink: https://www.wikiwand.com/en/An_Athlete_Wrestling_with_a_Python
 comments: true
 ---